 Jesus said: Remain (abide, dwell, continue) in Me, as I also remain in you.
-No branch can bear fruit by itself; it must remain in the vine.
+No branch can bear fruit by itself.
+It must remain in the vine.
 Neither can you bear fruit unless you remain in Me.
-I am the vine; you are the branches.
-If you remain in Me and I in you, you will bear much fruit; apart from Me you can do nothing….
-As the Father has loved Me, so have I loved you.
+I am the vine.
+You are the branches.
+If you remain in Me and I in you, you will bear much fruit.
+Apart from Me you can do nothing… As the Father has loved Me, so have I loved you.
 Now remain in My love.
 If you keep My commands, you will remain in My love, just as I have kept My Father’s commands and remain in His love.
 (John 15:4-10)

-Let’s Depend on Christ to Help Us
+Depending on Christ to Help Us

 People joke about men’s unwillingness to ask for help, but is it really true?
 Psychologists Addis and Mahalik cited numerous studies over the past 30 years that confirm the stereotype.
 Men don’t seek medical help as frequently and ask fewer health questions than women, even though men are more likely to abuse alcohol and drugs.
-The same holds true with psychological services.
+The same holds for psychological services.
 Many depressed men reported that they are averse to seeking help, even informally from friends, and say they would never seek professional counseling.
 Addis and Mahalik warn that the average man’s resistance to seeking help has negative consequences.
 Men in the United States die, on average, seven years younger than women and have higher rates of 15 leading causes of death.1

 Whatever these studies show, Scripture says that all of us need the help of God (Father, Son, and Holy Spirit) all through this life and into the world to come.
 The Psalmist humbly confessed, “My help comes from the Lord, the Maker of heaven and earth.”2 That’s how we must be.